 - It should probably be mentioned that it's worse than that - it's irrational to the point where he actually wanted to kill Sousuke when he was eleven and canonically wanted to rape his dead body.
 C'mon, the boy is at least forty years younger than him - you'd think he'd cut Sousuke some slack.
 It also gets even creepier when one realizes that their countless encounters are most likely not entirely coincidence... and that Gauron is heavily implied to be stalking him, actively choosing missions / jobs that would put him in a position to see his "precious boy."

-- Also, what about Team Rocket's obsession with defeating Ash and stealing his Pikachu?
-He's a ten year old for god's sake.
+- Team Rocket has an obsession with defeating Ash and stealing his Pikachu.
+He's a ten year old, and they're in their early twenties.

 - Pokémon Special is logically better since it's actually Team Rocket's Leader offering Red a lieutenants position in Team Rocket since Giovanni realizes that Red kicks ass and would be a valuable asset.